-7 Senator Blumenthal: Did you recommend that he declare 8 a national emergency?

-9 General O'Shaughnessy: Sir, I did not directly 10 recommend either way, although I will say --

-Senator Blumenthal: Were you consulted before he did 12 it?

-13 General O'Shaughnessy: Senator, I will say I have had 14 multiple conversations, numerous conversations directly with 15 the President with respect to the border.
-In addition, I 16 have had multiple conversations as the Secretary of Defense 17 and Acting Secretary of Defense has gone over to the White 18 House for these conversations that have happened.
-And I 19 think I feel very comfortable that as the operational 20 commander that our perspective was considered as those 21 decisions were made.

-22 Senator Blumenthal: What is the threat to our national 23 security that justifies declaring a national emergency, 24 General?

-25 General O'Shaughnessy: Sir, what I see from my
+- 1 has declared that national emergency, he has given guidance - 2 and direction down to the Secretary of Defense and then the - 3 Acting Secretary of Defense.
+As that has happened, it has - 4 been parlayed to me in the form of an execution order, which - 5 makes it very clear to me of my actions that I need to take - 6 as a result of the guidance from our senior leadership. - 7 Senator Blumenthal: Did you recommend that he declare - 8 a national emergency? - 9 General O'Shaughnessy: Sir, I did not directly - 10 recommend either way, although I will say -- - 11 Senator Blumenthal: Were you consulted before he did - 12 it? - General O'Shaughnessy: Senator, I will say I have had - 14 multiple conversations, numerous conversations directly with - 15 the President with respect to the border.
+In addition, I - 16 have had multiple conversations as the Secretary of Defense - 17 and Acting Secretary of Defense has gone over to the White - 18 House for these conversations that have happened.
+And I - 19 think I feel very comfortable that as the operational - 20 commander that our perspective was considered as those - 21 decisions were made. - 22 Senator Blumenthal: What is the threat to our national - 23 security that justifies declaring a national emergency, - 24 General? - 25 General O'Shaughnessy: Sir, what I see from my

-perspective is that a secure border will reduce the threats to the homeland.

-3 Senator Blumenthal: That is a general statement.
-But 4 what is it specifically at this moment in time that 5 justifies declaring a national emergency?

-6 General O'Shaughnessy: Senator, again I would say that 7 the President has made that declaration.
-We are responsible 8 for that declaration -- emergency because the President has said there is a national emergency.

-9 Senator Blumenthal: You are saying in fact -- I do not 10 mean to be disrespectful -- that there is a national

-13 General O'Shaughnessy: No, sir.
-What I am saying from 14 my perspective I get my orders from the Secretary of Defense 15 and the President.
+- 1 perspective is that a secure border will reduce the threats - 2 to the homeland. - 3 Senator Blumenthal: That is a general statement.
+But - 4 what is it specifically at this moment in time that - 5 justifies declaring a national emergency? - 6 General O'Shaughnessy: Senator, again I would say that - 7 the President has made that declaration.
+We are responsible - 8 for that declaration -- - 9 Senator Blumenthal: You are saying in fact -- I do not - 10 mean to be disrespectful -- that there is a national - 11 emergency because the President has said there is a national - 12 emergency. - General O'Shaughnessy: No, sir.
+What I am saying from - 14 my perspective I get my orders from the Secretary of Defense - 15 and the President.
 Those orders are very clear to me.
-And 16 just like any other mission that I am given, when I get that 17 legal order and I have the troops that are able to enforce 18 that and take those actions, I do it with the same vigor and 19 professionalism that I do for my ballistic missile defense, 20 my operational, legal, et cetera.
-I take that same look to 21 the -- national emergency, and you have not given me as yet a specific fact at the border now that justifies declaring a national emergency.

-22 Senator Blumenthal: I understand that you follow 23 orders and you do it well and you are proficient and expert 24 in your duties.
+And - 16 just like any other mission that I am given, when I get that - 17 legal order and I have the troops that are able to enforce - 18 that and take those actions, I do it with the same vigor and - 19 professionalism that I do for my ballistic missile defense, - 20 my operational, legal, et cetera.
+I take that same look to - 21 the -- - 22 Senator Blumenthal: I understand that you follow - 23 orders and you do it well and you are proficient and expert - 24 in your duties.
 And I commend you.
-But you did not 25 recommend that the President of the United States declare a
+But you did not - 25 recommend that the President of the United States declare a